Ranch Mix Substitute

 Heather says:

 Ranch dressing from scratch with no MSG.
 Who knew?
-I spent maybe five minutes on this, ten if you count the phone call from the grocery store asking Mr. Heather to double check the recipe.
-Why then have I not bothered to make ranch, if it’s so easy?
+I spent maybe five minutes on this, ten if you count the phone call from the grocery store asking to double check the recipe.
+Why then have I not bothered to make homemade ranch seasoning, if it’s so easy?
 We could come up with a lot of reasons, but it comes down to I couldn’t be bothered, that is until I recently had a mind blowingly good salad.
 The secret?
 The restaurant made their own dressings.
-I used to make dressing at my last restaurant, ginormous proportions, but still.
-I knew it was better, but I slipped into the it’s just easier mindset.
+I used to make dressing at my last restaurant, in gargantuan proportions, but still.
+I knew it was better, but I slipped into the it’s just easier to buy the ranch seasoning or dressing mindset.

 This brings me to my obligatory Fearless Friday Spiel.